15 Top Things To Do in Liechtenstein

 2. It’s relatively unknown.
 Thus you’ll mainly meet local trekkers or be almost alone on the trails.

 The “Fürstin Gina Weg” (Princess Gina Trail) is one of the most popular hikes in Liechtenstein.
-It will evidence that the principality should not only be famous for its financial center or its tax system but for its spectacular mountainous setting after all.
+It is evidence that the principality should not only be famous for its financial center or its tax system but for its spectacular mountainous setting after all.

 It’s particularly picturesque due to the unique flowers that can be found all along the mountain ridge.